matheus1lva/matheus-silva.me/content/blog/fixing-npm-size/index.md

 There are many features I want to add in the feature, which are:

-1. Roadmap
+# Roadmap

-2. Add support for GitHub action
+1. Add support for GitHub action
-3. Add a custom CI/CD reporter
+2. Add a custom CI/CD reporter
-4. CI/CD for GitHub pull requests and merges
+3. CI/CD for GitHub pull requests and merges
-5. Add support for multiple and custom reporters
+4. Add support for multiple and custom reporters
+5. pre-commit hook
+6. Purge CLI tool!
+7. automated bot reporter (to open Pull requests on each repository)

+I would say that there is much more that can be done, there are tools around that claims to "clean" your `node_modules` but ends up doing more harm than good or many are not perfect!
+There is a friend which have run one of these purge clis, but his `eslint` binary was deleted `lol`!
+There is something I'm looking aswell!

+There is much more!
+Going even further i see in the forseable future a CDN like/provider similar to `unpkg` or `pika` where we have the options for each package to have published its own optimized/non-optimized version of it where users from deno, npm, yarn, anyone can consume from!

+Have a look and if needed open an issue and I'll be pleased to help!

 I hope to help everyone in this process, so we all have a smaller node_modules size, which is the price paid while developing `javascript` nowadays!